 Eli Torres experienced no problems with acceptance from his family when he came out as a lesbian, first in the third grade and then again in the seventh grade.
 However, it was a different story when Torres came out as a trans man at 19.
 His mother reacted negatively, expressing that he had “killed her daughter” and that his “female identity was now gone.”
 She went from being an ally to someone who consistently used the wrong name and gender for Torres, including incorrect feminine versions of Spanish terms.

-Eli Torres at one of his best friend’s homes in Fresno, California.
-Eli Torres at one of his best friend's homes in Fresno, California. © Eli Torres
+Eli Torres outdoors in front of a house, smiling Eli Torres at one of his best friend's homes in Fresno, California. © Eli Torres

 Eventually, it got to a point where Torres told his mother that unless she offered her support, he felt like he’d have to end his own life.